Exposed (2016 film)

-Exposed (originally titled Daughter of God) is a 2016 American thriller film, written and directed by Gee Malik Linton (credited as Declan Dale), in his directorial debut.
+Exposed (originally titled Daughter of God) is a 2016 American thriller film, written and directed by Gee Malik Linton (credited as Declan Dale, when he argued against the final edit changing the entire focus of the film), in his directorial debut.
 The film stars Ana de Armas, Keanu Reeves, Christopher McDonald, Big Daddy Kane, and Mira Sorvino.
-The film was released in a limited release and through video on demand on January 22, 2016, by Lionsgate Home Entertainment.
+The film was released in a limited release and through video on demand on January 22, 2016, by Lionsgate Premiere.